 Open Textbook Network

 In 2015 KU joined the Open Textbook Network, an alliance of higher education institutions committed to improving access, affordability, and academic success through the use of open textbooks.
-In Spring 2016 KU Libraries hosted OTN founder David Ernst and Managing Director Sarah Cohen for a day of workshops.
-The OTN operates the Open Textbook Library, a collection of over 200 open textbooks and their reviews across disciplines.
+The OTN manages the Open Textbook Library, a collection of over 400 open textbooks, many of which have been reviewed by disciplinary faculty at member institutions.

 Questions about OER and related programs and support at KU should be directed to Scholarly Communication Librarian Josh Bolick (firstname.lastname@example.org).